Instructive Biomaterials and Additive Manufacturing Laboratory (IBAM-Lab)

 We are developing biomaterial platforms with user defined and tunable properties (topography, stiffness, and bioactivity) that could serve as in vitro tissue and/or disease models.
 These tissue models could help us to better understand tissue development, ageing, disease development and disease progression as well as drug screening.
-We are currently interested in liver fibrosis, skin models (such as effects of ageing), and heart models.
+We are currently interested in heart and liver models as well as cancer models.
 Our expertise is to develop these models.
 We develop strong collaborations to utilize our models.

-Liver tissue models - Prof. Rebecca G. Wells (Perelman School of Medicine at University of Pennsylvania, Philadelphia)
+Liver tissue models - Prof. Rebecca G. Wells (Perelman School of Medicine at University of Pennsylvania, Philadelphia, PA)

 Heart models - Prof. Eun Lee (BME at NJIT, Newark, NJ)

 Cancer models - Prof. Pranela Rameshwar (Rutgers New Jersey Medical School, Newark, NJ)